Thailand - Phi Phi

 1 May 2019 - 31 October 2019

 Spend 4 nights in Phuket followed by 3 nights on Phi Phi Island

 Return flights to Phuket Arrival transfer in Phuket 4 nights accommodation in a Spa Deluxe Room at The Old Phuket Breakfast daily Road & speedboat transfer to Phi Phi Island 3 nights accommodation in a Double Village Suite at Zeavola Speedboat & road transfer to Phuket Airport All taxes, levies & surcharges (estimate)

-Old Phuket: 2 FREE Nights included - Book by 28 February Zeavola: 15% Early Bird Discount & FREE speedboat transfers included - Book and pay 60 days prior to departure
+Old Phuket: 2 FREE Nights included - Book by 28 February Zeavola: Special discount offer & FREE speedboat transfers

 Surcharges may apply for travel on a weekend.
 A surcharge of R965.00 per person applies for travel from Johannesburg and Cape Town from 14 June - 9 July 2019.
 Book by 17 March 2019